jiawangbai/HPT/README.md

 <img src="https://github.com/jiawangbai/HPT/blob/main/misc/pipeline.png" width="700" height="200"/><br/>

 # Usage
+First, clone this repository and download the weights of the victim model;

-First, set the data path in "config.json"
+Then, set the data path in "config.json";

-Then. run the below command to attack 8-bit quantized ResNet-18 on CIFAR-10 with the default setting.
+Finally, run the below command to attack 8-bit quantized ResNet-18 on CIFAR-10 with the default setting:

 ```shell
 sh run.sh